xizhibei/pyl/README.md

-Perlsonal Your Linux!
+Personal Your Linux!
 ========
 Personal system for Ubuntu.

 Introduction
 --------
-A personal system for Ubuntu
+ - A personal system for Ubuntu
  - Tracking your action,what you are click,focus on and browsing, time using etc.
  - Provide with advice on startup application, useless boot option and the most frequent file list like chrome's new page.

 Licence